Jonathan2251/lbt/_sources/lld.rst.txt

   Code generation and execution flow

-As depicted in :numref:`lld-f-workflow` of chapter About.
-Beside llvm backend, we implement ELF linker and elf2hex to run on Cpu0 verilog simulator.
+As depicted in :numref:`lld-f-workflow` of chapter About, beside LLVM backend, we implement ELF linker and elf2hex to run on Cpu0 Verilog simulator.

-This chapter extends lld to support Cpu0 backend as well as elf2hex to replace Cpu0 loader.
+This chapter extends LLD to support the Cpu0 backend as well as elf2hex to replace the Cpu0 loader.

-After link with lld,
-the program with global variables can be allocated in ELF file format layout.
+After linking with LLD, the program with global variables can be allocated in ELF file format layout.
+This means relocation records of global variables are resolved.

-Meaning the relocation records of global variables is resolved.
-In addition, elf2hex is implemented for supporting generate Hex file from ELF.
+In addition, elf2hex is implemented to generate Hex files from ELF.

-With these two tools supported, the global variables exists in section .data and .rodata can be accessed and transfered to Hex file which feeds
-to Verilog Cpu0 machine and run on your PC/Laptop.
+With these two tools, global variables in sections .data and .rodata can be accessed and transferred to Hex files which feed the Verilog Cpu0 machine running on your PC/Laptop.

-As the previouse chapters mentioned, Cpu0 has two relocation models for static link and dynamic link, respectively, which controlled by option ``-relocation-model`` in ``llc``.
-This chapter supports the static link.
+As previous chapters mentioned, Cpu0 has two relocation models for static and dynamic linking respectively, controlled by the option ``-relocation-model`` in ``llc``.
+This chapter supports static linking.

-About lld please refer LLD web site here [#lldweb]_ and LLD install requirement on Linux here [#lld-install]_.
+For more about LLD, please refer to the LLD website here [#lldweb]_ and the LLD install requirements on Linux here [#lld-install]_.

-Currently, lld can be built by: gcc and clang compiler on Ubuntu.
-On iMac, lld can be built by clang with the Xcode version as the next sub section.
+Currently, LLD can be built by gcc and clang on Ubuntu.
+On iMac, LLD can be built by clang with the Xcode version as described in the next subsection.

-If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid insufficient memory link error.
+If you run inside a Virtual Machine (VM), please set the physical memory size over 1GB to avoid insufficient memory link errors.

 ELF to Hex
 -----------

-As follows,
+The code to convert ELF file format into Hex format for Cpu0 as follows,

 .. rubric:: exlbt/elf2hex/CMakeLists.txt
 .. literalinclude:: ../exlbt/elf2hex/CMakeLists.txt